imagineLife/human-effort/ux-workflow.md

 - wireframe diagrams are developed, highlighting UI details particular to the user stories
 - annotations are present where appropriate, highlighting user choices, navigational efforts, and elements
+- choices about the application are made and agreed upon: navigation, layouts, user-flow expectations, etc.

+## Craft Higher Fidelity Implementation Expectations

+Once wireframes are collected, and the use-cases of users is clear, fully-integrated designs are ready for design efforts.
+Design-system elements can replace wireframe ideas.
+Detailed styles can be introduced,